 The most difficult idea in Vedic religion is that of hierarchy.
 Other religions and even science flatten the world: religions through the idea of social equality and science through “reductionism”.
 This flattening reduces matter to events, which cannot be given meaning, cannot be judged as true or false, cannot be desired, and cannot be morally valued.
 And yet, flattening is the standard methodology across all endeavors in society today.

 Most critics ridicule two things about Vedic religion: (1) many gods and goddesses, and (2) the caste system social hierarchy.
 In the 19th century, many Hindu reformers such as Vivekananda, Dayananda Sarasvati, etc. “reformed” religion keeping these two criticisms in mind.
 They concluded that the many gods and goddesses are imaginary forms of a single Brahman, and society has to be made classless to survive.
-That so-called “reform” has had a damaging effect on the society because it robs Vedic society of the single most distinguishing feature relative to all other religions and philosophies—hierarchy.
+That so-called “reform” has had a damaging effect on society because it robs Vedic society of the single most distinguishing feature relative to all other religions and philosophies—hierarchy.

 Science and the Idea of Hierarchy

 Hierarchy is a scientific concept.
 It is a theory of space and time.
 It is a description of material categories.
-It is the accurate depiction of human perception.
+It is an accurate depiction of human perception.
 And it is a model of the cosmic structure.
 And yet, everything around us—other religions, modern science, and social norms and values—are opposed to hierarchy today.
 We can put Vedic religion on one side and everything else on the other side.
-Owing to this problem, it is very hard for true Vedic religion to forge any alliances.
+Owing to this problem, it is very hard for the true Vedic religion to forge any alliances.
 It has to disseminate the idea of hierarchy and establish it as a scientific concept, on its own, if at all it has to survive over time.

 The role of Vedic science lies in the idea of hierarchy as the fundamental organizing principle of nature and society.
 Given that this idea is opposed to modern science, all other religions, and the dominant socio-economic systems, the task is difficult and uphill.
 The idea of the hierarchy will transform the theory of space and time.
 It will transform how we look at numbers, mathematical operations, and scientific predictions.
 It will change how we understand human perception.
 It will alter our view of life as we will see the reality of higher and lower beings, quite different from us.
 It will change our view of evolution as something that grows in a tree form and disappears in a tree form.
 It will change our understanding of economics, social organization, and even organizational theory.